rm-pigeon/home/todo-app/test-cases.md

 # 2 - Update Task

-Description
+**Description**
 User should be able to edit Task on the board.
 Validation should work correctly and status should be possible to change using the dropdown.

-Prerequisites:
+**Prerequisites**:

 -Previously created Task on the board

-Steps:
+**Steps**:

--Click on the Pencil Icon on the right of the Task row
+1.Click on the Pencil Icon on the right of the Task row

--Delete Task Title
+2.Delete Task Title

--Click "Update Task"
+3.Click "Update Task"

--Fill different Title than original one
+4.Fill different Title than original one

--Click on Status dropdown and change the Status on the list
+5.Click on Status dropdown and change the Status on the list

--Click "Update Task"
+6.Click "Update Task"

-Validation Critieria:
+**Validation Critieria**:

 -Validation should fire up after saving with empty Title field